 When cooking, is the slow cooker fudge lid on or off?

-When making slow cooker fudge, you need to remove the slow cooker lid otherwise excess moisture would be retained in the slow cooker pot and the fudge wouldn’t thicken as it needs to.
+When making this homemade Mars bar fudge, you need to remove the slow cooker lid otherwise excess moisture would be retained in the slow cooker pot and the fudge wouldn’t thicken as it needs to.

 Many fudge recipes also include butter, vanilla essence, vanilla extract or icing sugar but we’ve never felt the need to add these into the recipe – it’s delicious as it is!